 JFK University pioneered the commitment to lifelong learning for adults in the Bay Area; such opportunities were not available at the time in any other part of the California state education system.

 Throughout its existence, JFK University has expanded its programs and services, added and changed locations, maintained its innovative whole-person approach, and increased its enrollment and alumni in the process of fulfilling its mission.

-During its 45 years as an educational innovator, JFK University has created programs in new fields such as Integral Theory, Museum Studies, Sport Psychology, and Holistic Health.
+During its time as an educational innovator, JFK University has created programs in new fields such as Integral Theory, Museum Studies, Sport Psychology, and Holistic Health.
 In established fields such as management, psychology, and law, JFK University carved special niches for talented, experienced, lifelong learners who value education rooted in practice, taught by seasoned professionals, and offered on schedules that accommodate busy adults.

 In 2004, JFK University opened a new permanent campus in Pleasant Hill, easily accessible to the 680 freeway.